conda-forge/ghc-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ghc` can be installed with:
+Once the `conda-forge` channel has been enabled, `ghc, ghc_osx-64` can be installed with:

 ```
-conda install ghc
+conda install ghc ghc_osx-64
 ```

 It is possible to list all of the versions of `ghc` available on your platform with: